jbcoe/value_types/DRAFT.md

 * Remove `std::format` support for `std::indirect`.

-* Allow copy and move of valueless objects, discuss similarities with variant.
+* Allow copy, move, assign and swap of valueless objects, discuss similarities with variant.

 * No longer specify constructors as uses-allocator constructing anything.